eth-educators/launch_docs/README.md

 - (Post the staking returns chart here)

 ## Getting started on mainnet

-Go to Launch Pad to stake
+* To learn more about making a deposit to become a validator on mainnet, check out https://launchpad.ethereum.org
-See the clients table for guides.
+* See the clients table for guides.

 ## Getting started on a testnet

-Go to Launch Pad to stake
+* To get started on the Medalla Testnet, check out https://medalla.launchpad.ethereum.org
-See the clients table for guides.
+* See the clients table for guides.
-(SE: Will there be a testnet running during Phase 0 for newbies/client teams to practice/test on?)

 ## Types of staking:
 ### Solo